nosarthur/nosarthur.github.io/_drafts/scorpion-pose.md

 * strength
     * shoulder

 ## step 1: head stand

 ## step 2: forearm stand

+range of motion check

+* In downward dog pose, does the head touch the floor?
+* In wheel pose, are the shoulders vertically above the hands?

 preliminaries Enough flexibility in the shoulder such that